IBM-Cloud/docs/cli/plugins/vpn/index.md

 **Install Locally**

-1. Download the IBM VPN plug-in for your platform from [IBM Bluemix CLI Plug-in Repository](http://plugins.ng.bluemix.net).
+1. Download the VPN plug-in for your platform from [IBM Bluemix CLI Plug-in Repository](http://plugins.ng.bluemix.net).
 2. Install the IBM VPN plug-in by using the following command:
 **Note:** Either switch to the location of the VPN plug-in or specify the path to the plug-in location.